jiayuemo/threejs-playground/README.md

 Additional work beyond the tutorial includes:
 - addition of scene prop, or doodle, to the procedure map.
 Try to find the snowmen like statues sitting on top of snow tiles on the map! ⛄
+- Usage of Vector3 over Vector2 to better represent tile positions
 - fine tuning of cloud count and cloud height ⛅
 - More expressive, commented, consistent function naming to clarify aspects of working with ThreeJS
 - Modularized source code from monolith main file 🔧
 - Integration with VITE frontend toolkit for improvements in Developer Experience (absolute imports) 🌟
 - Integration with typescript, addition of docblocs to deepen understanding of ThreeJS concepts
 - Integration with typescript-eslint
+- Deployment of the project to github pages with github workflows

 <h2>Build Tools and Frameworks</h2>
 This project was bootstrapped with the VITE [quickstart tool] (https://vitejs.dev/guide/#scaffolding-your-first-vite-project).